Microsoft/azure-docs.pt-pt/articles/cosmos-db/sql-api-sdk-bulk-executor-dot-net.md

 ### <a name="140"></a><a name="1.4.0"/>1.4.0

-* Suporte a granelDelete adicionado para contas SQL API para aceitar chave de partição, documentar tuples id para eliminar.
+* Suporte a GranelDelete para contas SQL API para aceitar chave de partição, tuples de ID de documento para eliminar.

 ### <a name="130"></a><a name="1.3.0"/>1.3.0